Virgin" . . . What's It Mean?

 Acidity Level—This is a measure of the

-into the bottle.
-To be called extra virgin oil in Europe, it must have an free acidity level below 0.80 percent (below
+the oil.
+To be called extra virgin oil in Europe, it must have an free acidity level below 0.80 percent (below 0.50

 Olive Variety/Varieties—Just as grapes or apples have different